ray5273/comentario/docs/content/getting-started/migration/commento.en.md

 We've done our best to make the migration transparent, keeping Comentario "plug-n-play."
 The database will be automatically migrated on first run.

 Contrary to Comentario 2.x, it's a one-way ticket though; once migrated, the original database will be deleted.
-The only way to revert that is making a back-up copy prior to migration.
+The only way to revert that is restoring a back-up copy made prior to migration.

 ## Migration steps